countchrisdo/Leekspin-Miku-Playdate/README.md

+# MikuSpin Playdate
-# Miku Leekspin/Loituma Girl on Playdate
+## Hatsune Miku Leekspin/Loituma Girl on Playdate

 # Playdate
 - The playdate is a 2.7" 400x240 pixel screen with a 1-bit black and white display.
 1-bit means that each pixel can be either on or off, with no grayscale or color